usnistgov/dioptra/docs/source/tutorials/essential_workflows/part-3.rst

 Step 4: Create Experiment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Because this workflow is conceptually different, let’s make a new experiment.
+Because this workflow is conceptually different, make a new experiment for organizational purposes.

 **Steps**